Nicola Coughlan: Wider recognition (2021–present)

 In 2019, it was announced that Coughlan had been cast in the Netflix series Bridgerton, which premiered in December 2020.
-Coughlan played Penelope Featherington, a reluctant debutante and youngest daughter of a nouveau-riche family in Regency era London.
+Coughlan played Penelope Featherington, a reluctant debutante and youngest daughter of a nouveau riche family in Regency era London.
 Coughlan's role was significantly cut back in the third series of Derry Girls in 2022 due to scheduling conflicts with Bridgerton and the coronavirus pandemic.
 The third season of Bridgerton focused on Coughlan's character's love story with Luke Newton's Colin Bridgerton.
 For her lead role as Penelope Featherington in the third season of Bridgerton, Coughlan received a Screen Actors Guild Awards nomination for Outstanding Performance by a Female Actor in a Drama Series, and a second nomination for Outstanding Performance by an Ensemble in a Drama Series, having received a nomination for the first season of Bridgerton.
 Coughlan also received an IFTA Film & Drama Awards nomination for Lead Actress in a Drama.
 Coughlan was nominated for Best Actress in a Drama Series and Best Cast Ensemble in Streaming Drama Series at The Astra Awards.
-Coughlan is confirmed to return for the fourth season of Bridgerton.
+Coughlan returned for the fourth season of Bridgerton, which was released in 2026.
+Coughlan confirmed a reduced role for the fifth season of Bridgerton, which will be released in 2027.

 In June and July 2021, Coughlan was nominated for Best Actress in a Supporting Role - Drama for Bridgerton, and nominated and won Rising Star Award at the IFTA Film & Drama Awards.
 In November 2021, The Hollywood Reporter included Coughlan in its Next Gen Talent 2021: The Hollywood Reporter's Rising Young Stars.
+In 2021, along with Big Mood creator and writer Camilla Whitehill, Coughlan co-created, co-wrote and starred in Whistle Through the Shamrocks, a six-episode scripted comedy podcast.
+Coughlan presented History's Youngest Heroes, a twelve-episode history podcast focusing on the stories of twelve people from across history, on BBC Radio 4.

 In November 2022, Coughlan was honoured with Glamour's Women of the Year TV Actor Awards.
 In February 2023, Coughlan was awarded Best Newcomer at the Newport Beach Film Festival UK Honours.
-In July 2023, Coughlan made a brief appearance in Barbie as Diplomat Barbie, later citing scheduling conflicts for the short time she was in the film.
+In July 2023, Coughlan made a brief appearance in Barbie as Diplomat Barbie, citing scheduling conflicts for the short time she was in the film.
 In the same year, she voiced the Playroom Fairy in Apple TV+ Christmas special The Velveteen Rabbit, based on the children's book of the same name.
-Coughlan also portrayed Queen Victoria in the 2023 Dodger Christmas special on BBC One and CBBC.
+Coughlan portrayed Queen Victoria in the 2023 Dodger Christmas special on BBC One and CBBC.